ncphillips/portfolio-vuepress/journal/post-1.md

 ---
 # How to build a portfolio/blog with Vuepress

 fewfeff
 fefe
 f

-AND NOW ILL CLEAR THE FRONT MATTER
-AND ADD A THUMBNAIL
+AND NOW ILL CLEARfew THE FRONT MATTER AND ADD A THUMBNAIL